 Findings from the LEAP and LEAP-On studies are already dramatically changing our understanding of and approach to peanut allergy.
 In 2000, the American Academy of Pediatrics (AAP) recommended that high-risk infants avoid eating peanut protein in order to minimize their chances of developing peanut allergy.
 These directives were rescinded in 2008, and replaced last year with interim guidelines encouraging early peanut introduction, as mounting evidence showed avoidance did not protect against peanut allergy.

 If test results suggest a baby might already be either sensitized or allergic to peanut, the child should be referred to an allergist for possible skin-prick testing to find out whether early introduction is advisable, or whether avoidance is the better course.
 An oral food challenge may be suggested as part of the determination.
-(Public comments on the draft guidelines were accepted on the NIAID website, but have now closed.)
+Public comments on the draft guidelines are now being accepted on the NIAID website until April 18, 2016.